 Drug charges should be taken very seriously in South Carolina, because of the potential consequences on your life and future.
 A conviction for a drug offense can affect your current employment, your future employment, college admissions, college grants, and student loans or you could be expelled from school all together.

-Attorney Jeffery Lucas can meet with you, discuss your concerns, explain your options and provide a defense aimed at reducing or eliminating legal penalties.
+Our legal services attorneys can meet with you, discuss your concerns, explain your options and provide a defense aimed at reducing or eliminating legal penalties.
 For more information regarding how our team can help you, contact one our office.

 - Crack Cocaine

 - MDMA (ecstasy/molly)

 South Carolina's drug crime penalties increase incrementally with the number of offenses, so it's important to keep a drug conviction off your record if possible.
 Our aim in every case is to get you through the process so you won't end up with a conviction and a criminal record.
 If that is not possible, we will seek to minimize the possible consequences you may face.
 Give Murray Law Offices a call for a free consultation and evaluation of your case

 Drug possession charges vary greatly in their level of seriousness, from first-time simple possession of marijuana (SPM) charges to drug trafficking and manufacturing.
 Depending on the offense, you may be facing charges in state or federal court.
 The penalties for drug related offenses get very steep very quickly, so call me today so that you can be informed of your rights and the penalties you are facing.

 If you face drug charges, now is not the time to try and figure out how the justice system works.
 Instead, ensure your rights are fully protected by working with an experienced criminal defense lawyer.